panyalasathvikareddy-png/CODE-TEMPLATE/README.md

 ## 🔗 Disjoint Set Union (DSU)

-Implements the **Disjoint Set Union (Union-Find)** data structure for efficiently managing disjoint sets.
-Supports path compression and union operations for near constant-time performance.

 | Function | Purpose | Input | Output | Time Complexity |
 |:---------|:--------|:------|:-------|:---------------|
 | `find(int x)` | Finds the representative (parent) of the set containing `x` using path compression. | `int x` | `int` | `O(α(n))` |
 | `union(int a, int b)` | Merges the sets containing `a` and `b`. | `int a`, `int b` | `void` | `O(α(n))` |
 | `same(int a, int b)` | Checks whether `a` and `b` belong to the same set. | `int a`, `int b` | `boolean` | `O(α(n))` |

-> **Note:** `α(n)` denotes the inverse Ackermann function, which grows extremely slowly and is effectively constant for practical input sizes.

 ## 🌳 Segment Tree (ST)

-Implements a **Segment Tree** for efficient range queries and point updates on arrays.

 | Function | Purpose | Input | Output | Time Complexity |
 |:---------|:--------|:------|:-------|:---------------|